 Any student wishing to appeal the academic misconduct action must notify the academic dean in writing within seven days of receiving his or her official notification of misconduct action.
-Once the academic dean receives written notification from a student that he/she wishes to appeal an academic misconduct action, within seven days the dean must convene an appeal panel consisting of the academic dean (non-voting chair), three selected faculty members or administrators, and three representatives from student government.
+When the college is in academic session, once the academic dean receives written notification from a student that he/she wishes to appeal an academic misconduct action, then within seven days the dean must convene an appeal panel consisting of the academic dean (non-voting chair), three selected faculty members or administrators, and three representatives from student government.
+The academic dean may modify the timing of the appeal panel when the college is not in session (between terms or over the summer).

 The panel follows the procedure below:

 - The academic dean calls the meeting to order, reviews the procedures, and stresses the importance of confidentiality in order to protect the student involved. - The academic dean presents the facts of the case to the panel. - The student making the appeal has the right to explain his/her actions and reasons for appealing the action. - Panel members may ask questions of either the academic dean or the student making the appeal for the purpose of clarification regarding the facts of the case. - After all questions have been addressed, the student making the appeal is dismissed. - The academic dean discusses with the panel his/her reasoning for issuing the misconduct action. - The academic dean recuses him/herself so that the members of the panel can deliberate on the appropriateness of the misconduct action. - The panel members vote by written ballot whether to affirm or modify the misconduct action.
-A decision to modify the misconduct action should be based on clear and convincing evidence that the action was inappropriate given the facts of the case.

-- If a majority of the panel votes to modify the misconduct action, a second vote by written ballot is taken to suggest the modified action.
+A decision to modify the misconduct action should be based on clear and convincing evidence that the action was inappropriate given the facts of the case. - If a majority of the panel votes to modify the misconduct action, a second vote by written ballot is taken to suggest the modified action.
 If a majority does not vote to modify the misconduct action, the action stands. - The academic dean is invited back into the room to be informed of the outcome of the vote. - The academic dean may or may not accept the panel's counsel. - The academic dean notifies the student of the outcome of the appeal in writing within 24 hours of the adjournment of the meeting.